EvSivtsova/word_guessing_game/README.md

 # Word-guessing game

-This a Maker's challenge from course on Java - week 1.
+This is a Makers Academy challenge from three week course on Java - week 1.

 ## Specifications of the game